 The Microsoft Band 2 has made some major design improvements over the original Band.
 It now has a full color, touch screen curved display that is very clear to view and easy to use.
 The new band is also far more flexible.
 The watch now has a round silhouette, making it far more comfortable to wear on the wrist.
 The upgraded display is fitted with Gorilla Glass 3, meaning that you no longer require a screen protector.

-The Microsoft Band has an amazing 11 different sensors built into it.
+The Microsoft Band 2 has an amazing 11 different sensors built into it.
 It has an optical heart rate sensor, an accelerometer, a gyrometer, a GPS, ambient light, skin temperature, a capacitive, galvanic skin, UV sensor, microphone and barometer sensors.
 It also has a vibration motor for alarms.

-The Surge is Fitbit’s highest end device.
+The Surge is Fitbit’s highest-end device.
 It is water resistant up to 50 meters.
-It tracks your all day activity, your sleep, your sleep quality, your REM sleep, your continuous heart rate and your resting heart rate.
+It tracks your all-day activity, your sleep, your sleep quality, your REM sleep, your continuous heart rate, and your resting heart rate.
 It will also provide your GPS location and control your music playback.
-FitBit market the Surge as their superwatch.
+Fitbit market the Surge as their superwatch.

 The Surge has an ambient sensor on the front which will tell if it is dark or light out, and will automatically turn on or off the backlight.
 It will also relay your phone call and text message notifications.
 The device fits comfortable on the wrist and has a secure, rugged clasp.
-It’s band is made of soft touch rubber.
+Its band is made of soft touch rubber.
 The display is small and is navigated by two buttons on the right side of the device.
 You also swipe through the touchscreen to get to the page you want.

 On the underside of the Surge, you have the heart rate sensor and the proprietary charging port.
 The heart rate monitor is always on, meaning that your heart rate is constantly being monitored.
-This is great when you’re exercising, as you’ll probably want to know what your heart rate is consistently.
-However, it does tend to churn through the battery power.
+This is great when you’re exercising, as you’ll probably want to know what your heart rate is consistent.
+However, it does tend to churn through battery power.

 The Surge is one of the best devices to feature all day fitness tracking.
 The battery on the Surge will last for about 5 days.
 Some people may find that the Surge is a little too big and bulky.
-It also lacks some of the high end features that serious runners may be looking for, such as interval training.
+It also lacks some of the high-end features that serious runners may be looking for, such as interval training.
 The accuracy of the heart rate monitor tends to fluctuate during workouts.
-The FitBit Surge is not water proof.
+The Fitbit Surge is not waterproof.

 The Polar M400 is a merging of a GPS Watch and an activity tracker.
-This device pairs with a Bluetooth AMP chest heart rate monitor to provide you with full and accurate heart rate monitoring.
+This device pairs with a Bluetooth AMP chest heart rate monitor to provide you with a full and accurate heart rate monitoring.
 In GPS mode, you will get around 8 hours of battery life.
 If you’re not sucking up the juice through GPS, however, it will run to a very impressive 24 days.